 The groupoid of $X$-graphs and $X$-isomorphisms is denoted by $X{\Griso}$.

 \end{defn}

-\begin{rmk} It is convenient to use the same notation for labelled and unlabelled graphs.
+\begin{rmk} It is sometimes convenient to use the same notation for labelled and unlabelled graphs.
 In particular, an $X$-graph $\X = (\G, \rho)$ is denoted simply by $\G$ when the labelling $\rho$ is trivial or canonical.
-For example, for all finite sets $X$, the corolla $\CX$ canonically defines an $X$-graph $\CX = (\CX,id)$. \end{rmk}
+For example, for any finite set $X$, the corolla $\CX$ canonically defines an $X$-graph $\CX = (\CX,id)$.